VeeamHub/veeam-calculators/Get-VB365Data/README.md

 Change-Rate
 - The first and last capacity values are taken from the storage reports
 - The difference in values is calculated
-- The difference is divided by the most recent storage value
+- The difference is divided by the oldest storage value
 - The value is converted to a percentage, divided by the report's scoped days, the multiplied by 7

 Capacity